Come on in,

 Do I need medication?

 Some people benefit from medication, and some don’t find it necessary.
-Therapy can be effective on its own, and medication can be a helpful addition for certain people.
+Research shows that therapy can be effective on its own but that medication can be a helpful addition for certain people, taking the "edge off" so to speak, and allowing them enough relief to start to do the work in therapy.

-How do I support a loved one who’s struggling?
+How do I support a loved one who’s struggling with anxiety, phobias, or OCD?

 Supporting someone you care about can feel confusing at times, especially when you’re trying to be helpful without accidentally making things harder.
 The most meaningful support usually comes from steadiness, understanding, and gentle encouragement rather than trying to “fix” the fear.

 A calm, steady presence helps their nervous system settle.
-You don’t have to solve the fear — just staying with them makes a difference.
+You don’t have to solve the fear nor try to make it disappear, just staying with them makes a difference. -

 Caring for someone who’s struggling can be emotionally taxing.
 It’s okay to have limits, take breaks, and seek your own support.